Carlos Almeida (swimmer)

+2012 London Olympics

 At the 2012 Summer Olympics in London, Almeida qualified for the men's 100 m breaststroke by establishing a Portuguese record and achieving a FINA B-standard entry time of 1:01.19 from the European Championships in Debrecen, Hungary.
 He challenged seven other swimmers on the third heat, including fellow two-time Olympian Martin Liivamägi of Estonia.
 He raced to third place by two tenths of a second (0.20) behind Greece's Panagiotis Samilidis in 1:01.40.
 Almeida failed to advance into the semifinals, as he placed twenty-fifth overall out of 44 swimmers on the first day of preliminaries.

+University of Louisville

+Almeida swam for the University of Louisville under Head Coach Arthur Albiero.

-Almeida was a member of the swimming team for the Louisville Cardinals, with a sports administration major at the University of Louisville in Louisville, Kentucky.
-Almeida also became the first swimmer in school's history to claim a title at the NCAA Division I Championships in Federal Way, Washington.
+He was a sports administration major at the Louisville.
+He became the first swimmer in school's history to claim a title at the NCAA Division I Championships in Federal Way, Washington.
 He blasted a time of 1:51.88 in the 200 breast stroke to match former Olympic silver medalist Ed Moses for the fourth-fastest all time in collegiate history.